khiladi01/Frontend-Code/README.md

-# Frontend Repo
-# This Project Is On HTML,CSS,JS
+# Frontend Project

-# In This We Made Both Registration Page For User SignUp And Made Login Page For User SignIn
-# Next Plan Is Make This Project On Complex Level Add Animation And Password Toggle
+Day 1.
+Making Login Page Or Registration Page With Floating Label By Using HTML,CSS,JS And Also Making Modern Login Page With Hide Or Show Password Toggle

+Day 2.
+Next Plan Is Making Profile Card Generator By Using HTML,Tailwind CSS,React.js